HowToDoInJava

-If you want to access i18n resources bundles for different locales into your java source code, then that java class must implement MessageSourceAware interface.
-After implementing MessageSourceAware interface, spring context will automatically inject the MessageSource reference into the class via setMessageSource(MessageSource messageSource) setter method which your class need to implement.
+If you want to access i18n resources bundles for different locales in your Spring application, then that a class must implement MessageSourceAware interface.
+After implementing MessageSourceAware interface, spring context will automatically inject the MessageSource bean’s reference into the class via ‘setMessageSource(MessageSource messageSource)‘ setter method which your class needs to implement.

 import org.springframework.context.MessageSource;